aymenmarjan/BufferOverflow-VulnServer/README.md

 ![mona path](Images/image0.png)

+## Step 0: Preparing the Target Environment

+Before beginning any exploitation, we need to properly prepare our target Windows environment:

+1. **Disable Windows Defender**:
+   - Open Windows Security
+   - Go to "Virus & threat protection"
+   - Click "Manage settings" under "Virus & threat protection settings"
+   - Turn off "Real-time protection"

+2. **Disable Windows Firewall**:
+   - Open Control Panel
+   - Go to "System and Security" > "Windows Defender Firewall"
+   - Click "Turn Windows Defender Firewall on or off"
+   - Select "Turn off Windows Defender Firewall" for all network types

+3. **Verify VulnServer is Accessible**:
+   - From your Kali machine, run: `nc -nv 192.168.177.130 9999`
+   - You should see a welcome banner from VulnServer

+These steps ensure our exploitation attempts won't be blocked by Windows security features.

 ## Step 1: Fuzzing the Application

-We'll start by creating a fuzzing script to identify if and where the vulnerability exists SPIKE tool.
+We'll start by creating a fuzzing script to identify if and where the vulnerability exists using the SPIKE tool.

-Create a fuzzer.spk file:
+Create a `fuzzer.spk` file:

 ```spk
 s_readline();